Bergen: Culture and sports

 The 1,500-seat Grieg Hall is the city's main cultural venue, and home of the Bergen Philharmonic Orchestra, founded in 1765, and the Bergen Woodwind Quintet.
 The city also features Carte Blanche, the Norwegian national company of contemporary dance.
 The annual Bergen International Festival is the main cultural festival, which is supplemented by the Bergen International Film Festival.
 Two internationally renowned composers from Bergen are Edvard Grieg and Ole Bull.
 Grieg's home, Troldhaugen, has been converted to a museum.
 During the 1990s and early 2000s, Bergen produced a series of successful pop, rock and black metal artists, collectively known as the Bergen Wave.

 Den Nationale Scene is Bergen's main theatre.
 Founded in 1850, it had Henrik Ibsen as one of its first in-house playwrights and art directors.
 Bergen's contemporary art scene is centred on BIT Teatergarasjen, Bergen Kunsthall, United Sardines Factory (USF) and Bergen Center for Electronic Arts (BEK).
 Bergen was a European Capital of Culture in 2000.
 Buekorps is a unique feature of Bergen culture, consisting of boys aged from 7 to 21 parading with imitation weapons and snare drums.
-The city's Hanseatic heritage is documented in the Hanseatic Museum located at Bryggen.
+The city's Hanseatic heritage is documented in the Hanseatic Museum at Bryggen.

-SK Brann is Bergen's premier football team; founded in 1908, they have played in the (men's) Norwegian Premier League for all but seven years since 1963 and consecutively, except one season after relegation in 2014, since 1987.
+SK Brann is Bergen's premier football team; founded in 1908, they have played in the top flight for Norwegian men's football, Eliteserien, for 67 out of 80 seasons since its establishment in 1937, the second most of any club.
 The team were the football champions in 1961–1962, 1963, and 2007, and reached the quarter-finals of the Cup Winners' Cup in 1996–1997.
-Brann play their home games at the 17,824-seat Brann Stadion.
-FK Fyllingsdalen is the city's second-best team, playing in the Second Division at Varden Amfi.
-Its predecessor, Fyllingen, played in the Norwegian Premier League in 1990, 1991 and 1993.
-Arna-Bjørnar and Sandviken play in the Women's Premier League.
+They have also won the Norwegian Football Cup seven times, most recently in the 2022 season.
+Brann play their home games at the 16,750-seat Brann Stadion. Åsane is the city's second-best team, playing in the First Division at Åsane Arena.
+Now-defunct Fyllingen played in the top flight in 1990, 1991 and 1993.
+Brann and Åsane also play in the women's top flight, Toppserien, along with Arna-Bjørnar.
+Brann have won the league twice (once as IL Sandviken), and the Norwegian Women's Cup once.